 Times are remarkably different today than when I started my career.
 I can imagine strategic foresight as one of the skills my first board of directors would want me to learn.
 Any leader can learn these skills to help their organization and community thrive.

 If you'd like to talk about using strategic foresight in your community or company, or if you'd like to learn more about the “Think Like a Futurist” training we’re developing for executives and boards, email me or schedule some time in my calendar.

 David G. Brown

 This guy.
 David G. Brown led the Greater Omaha Chamber for two decades, was the driving force behind ACCE’s Horizon effort, and hired our team for Greater Omaha 2040 - which has become a North Star impacting everything from Omaha’s riverfront development to a new downtown and streetcar plan.
 David has now flipped from being a client to a team member!
 As a Lead Consultant, he providing guidance, foresight, and insight to clients committed to more ambitious, equitable, and prosperous futures.
+Watch David's Q&A on how NGC helps organizations prepare for the future using Strategic Foresight.
 Book a meeting with David and be sure to ask him about bourbon, cigars, the Huskers…or Opera.

 One of the biggest problems facing many cities and towns is inadequate housing.
 This problem is most acute for seniors, veterans with disabilities, and low-income groups ...

 The original influencer and the person who invented the "Home" retail category, Martha Stewart, became the latest CEO to tell employees to get back to the office five day...

 Is your community or organization in need of a jump start?
 We have big problems to solve, but uncertainty, complexity, and fatigue can get in the way.
 Kate shares why and how Strategic Doing is the right tool to get unstuck and rebuild momentum.